home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ## Current state of the integration

 While the support for Matter is evolving, we will regularly update the Matter integration with new features or device support.
-Because it might be hard to track what's supported and what not, we list the current state here and try to update this information on a regular base.
+Because it might be hard to track what's supported and what's not, we list the current state here and try to update this information on a regular basis.

 Supported platforms (device types)